qwertydev1/CaptainChicky/README.md

 ##### GitHub to-do list
 1) Make a light theme-compatable readme.md for my userpage.
-2) Make polished releases on my own repos.
+2) Make guestbook like the one on c4cs/.tripod.com.
-3) Fix all issues.
+3) Make polished releases on my own repos.
-4) Ø
+4) Fix all issues.
 5) Ø

 ### Hi there!
 It's me, Chicky 😋!